ereadingtool/ereadingtool/README.md

 ```
 docker-compose.yml - Builds the system
+Dockerfile.admin_panel - Nested version of app with cookies auth for django admin panel
 Dockerfile.django - Constructs the API server
 Dockerfile.node  - Constructs the frontend
 cors.conf - Uses Docker volumes to mount in shared location.
 Adds CORS headers to responses